MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-python.md

 # Quickstart: Use Visual Studio to create your first Python web app

-In this 5-10 minute introduction to Visual Studio as Python IDE, you create a simple Python web application based on the Flask framework.
-You create the project through discrete steps to help you learn about Visual Studio's basic features.
-You then learn how Visual Studio automates those steps through project templates.
+In this 5-10 minute introduction to Visual Studio as a Python IDE, you create a simple Python web application based on the Flask framework.
+You create the project through discrete steps that help you learn about Visual Studio's basic features.

-If you haven't already installed Visual Studio, go to the [Visual Studio Downloads](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) page to install it for free.
+If you haven't already installed Visual Studio, go to [Visual Studio Downloads](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) to install it for free.
 In the installer, make sure to select the **Python development** workload.

 ## Create the project